HeWhoShallNotBeMentioned/factorialize/README.md

-pig_latin_js
+factorialize
-{Will convert a word or sentence into pig latin.}, {September 10, 2015}
+{Takes an integer and returns its factorial sum}, {September 6, 2015}

-By {Chris Underwood & Corrie Smith}
+By {Chris Underwood & Andrew Brennewald}

 Description

-{Will convert a word or sentence into pig latin.
-Once the button is pressed, the transalated text will appear beneath.}
+{Takes an integer and returns its factorial sum}

 Setup

 Download files.
-Open the pig-latin.html document in the browser.
+Open the factoria.html document in the browser.
 The program should be ready to run.

 Technologies Used